Tinkerbells/fastcompmgr/README.md

 Multiple `--class-opacity` flags can be supplied.
 Each expects the WM_CLASS name (optionally followed by `.instance`) and an opacity (percentage or fraction).
 Rules are evaluated in the order given; the first match wins.

+When `-i/--inactive-opacity`, `--active-opacity`, or any of the class-specific focus flags are supplied, fastcompmgr tracks `_NET_ACTIVE_WINDOW` (with a FocusIn fallback).
+Class-based rules are evaluated first; if a rule defines `--class-active-opacity`/`--class-inactive-opacity`, those take precedence for that WM_CLASS.
+Otherwise, global active/inactive opacities are only applied when no class rule matched.

 ## License